-Furnishings and Art Work
+Furnishings and Art Work: Where Innovation Meets Elegance

 Art Metal Work

-Since 1919, Rambusch has produced art metal, molding, and shaping materials into symbolic and functional forms.
+Since 1919, Rambusch has produced art metal, molding and shaping materials into symbolic and functional forms.
 From initial design to completed objects, the company continues the tradition of communicating ideas and iconographic richness through its designs.
 One of the firm’s early underpinnings, Rambusch mechanics have worked practically every known metal — bending, stamping, brazing, cutting, and welding raw materials into resplendent works of art that are relevant and useful on a daily basis.
-We renovate and restore the noble metals: gold, silver and platinum.
+We renovate and restore the noble metals: gold, silver, and platinum.

 Mosaic Design and Creation

-For design and installation of mosaic projects of any size, Rambusch handles the logistics that go into producing both small and large-scale fabrication and installation.
-We plan, design and cartoon in our facility.
+For the design and installation of mosaic projects of any size, Rambusch handles the logistics that go into producing both small and large-scale fabrication and installation.
+We plan, design, and cartoon in our facility.
 Fabrication, andamento (the directional trend of the mosaic tiles), sectioning, and projection (for compound curved surfaces) are performed under our close supervision in Italy or in other studios near project locations.
-This same, highly detailed process goes for any mosaic commission we undertake, from the smallest adornment to the 90-ft gold dome of the National Shrine.
+This same highly detailed process goes for any mosaic commission we undertake, from the smallest adornment to the 90-ft gold dome of the National Shrine.

 Over the decades, we have developed long-term relationships within the mosaic art communities.
-This valuable resource of talented, responsible individuals allows us to provide experienced craftspeople and specialists in many disciplines, all over the world.
+This valuable resource of talented, responsible individuals allows us to provide experienced craftspeople and specialists in many disciplines all over the world.
 They execute our specific designs and work under our direct supervision.
 Our partnerships have been forged through many successful projects.
-For mosaic, painting, decorating, and unique sculpture, our long standing associations are steadfast resources to provide clients the benefits of greater design fabrication scope under Rambusch design management and supervision.
+For mosaic, painting, decorating, and unique sculpture, our long-standing associations are steadfast resources to provide clients the benefits of greater design fabrication scope under Rambusch design management and supervision.

 Mosaic is a delicate art that, by its very nature, is prone to deterioration if not properly cared for.
-Tthis is especially true of exterior mosaic panels.
-Since removal of most artworks can be disastrous, Rambusch is well-positioned to service and repair existing mosaic in situ using our associated technicians who are trained to assess tile and mortar conditions and then maintain, stabilize, and document mosaic art.
+This is especially true of exterior mosaic panels.
+Since the removal of most artworks can be disastrous, Rambusch is well-positioned to service and repair existing mosaics in situ using our associated technicians, who are trained to assess tile and mortar conditions and then maintain, stabilize, and document mosaic art.
 Even if one does not require repair and wholesale replacement of loose and missing tesserae, proactive maintenance is the most important step to conserving mosaics for future generations to enjoy.
 Rambusch is happy to provide consultation in the care, repair, and restoration of many of the art forms found in liturgical and public settings.

 Rambusch was honored by the National Shrine’s commission to commemorate this historic event with a canonization banner.